CurlyMoo/rules/README.md

 The parser starts with parsing the nested blocks.
 When those are done, it will start parsing the root `if` blocks.
 As you can expect from a parser, it will just walk through the rule and check if the found token was also an expected token.

 This library currently consists of a parser for the `if`, `operator`, `variable`, `parenthesis`, and `function` tokens.
 Whenever a parser of one type jumps to a parser of another type, the new type knows where it came from.
 So, when we jump from the `if` parser to the `operator` parser, the `operator` parser knows it was called from the `if` parser.
 And when the `operator` parser rewinds back to the `if` parser, the `if` parser knows it came from the `operator`.
 Together with this forward and backward jumps the last `step` is communicated.
-So when we go from `if` block #1 to an operator block #6, the operator can link node #1 to node #6 and can back again.
-So node #6 knows it's linked to node #1.

 Where a recursive parser only walks forward, this non-recursive parser first parses the nestable blocks in the rule from back to front.
 Then it walks backwards and forward through the AST continuously linking nodes.
-The only temporary memory we need to allocate are those for the pointers to the nested blocks in the cache.
+The only temporary memory that needs to be allocate are those for the pointers to the nested blocks in the cache.
 All nodes and branches are just allocated once and directly fit.
 Which means they don't have to move around when they're parsed.
 This make the current parser very memory friendly.

 ### Interpreting

 The interpreter is used to interpret the parsed AST.
 We now know each node tells us where we need to go next or where to return to.
-The interpreter start with the `start` node.
+The interpreter starts with the `start` node.
 The start node tells the interpreter where to find the root `if` node.
 When the `start` node was called from the root `if` node, it knows the interpreter was done parsing, so it can go to the `end` node.

 #### Jumping back and forth

-The `if` node knows it was entered coming from the `start` node.
+The `if` node knows it was called coming from the `start` node.
 It will go to the root operator first.
 The root operator is linked to the rest of the operators, factors, and/or parenthesis and/or functions making the full condition.
 As soon as the root operator is done evaluating, it returns to the calling `if` node.
 The `if` node now knows it was called from an operator.
 No need to go back to the operator again.
 Instead, based on the return value of the operator it calls the `true` node or the `false` node.

 The `true` or `false` nodes start going to the first node of the linked expression list.
 These expressions parse and go back to the calling `true` or `false` node.
 The `true` and `false` nodes know from which expression the nodes where called.
 It loops through the expression list again to look for the expression next to the one it was called from.